 In Mark 12:31, Christ taught His followers to “LOVE YOUR NEIGHBOR AS YOURSELF.”
-It does not say love the life of your neighbor, even if he is now about to behead you.
-You need to hate your life and preserve your neighbor’s in the name of love.
+It does not say to love the life of your neighbor, even if he is now about to behead you.
+You need to hate your life and preserve your neighbors in the name of love.
 No, it is not His teaching.
-He said love your neighbor AS yourself.
-You cannot truly love your neighbor if you don’t protect and defend yourself.
-Peter cut off the slave’s ear.
-In Psalm 5, David wrote about the heart of God regarding our transgressions and our enemy’s sins:

 Resist Demonism at All Costs

-I am pasting said poem here for your judgment, which brand of kindness do you need to embrace.
+I am pasting said poem here for your judgment.
+What brand of kindness do you need to embrace?
 (I don’t like this principle, though: “Therefore be at peace with God, whatever you conceive Him to be.”)

 Go placidly amid the noise and haste,

 and remember what peace there may be in silence.

 As far as possible without surrender